It represents all those who lost their lives on active service in all conflicts; from the beginning of the First World War right up to present day.

 The poem inspired American War Secretary, Moina Michael, who bought poppies to sell to her friends to raise money for Servicemen in need after the First World War.

-This was adopted by The (Royal) British Legion in 1921 who ordered 9 million of these poppies and sold them on 11 November that year in the first ever Poppy Appeal.
+This was adopted by The (Royal) British Legion in 1921 who ordered a million poppies from Anna Guérin in France and commissioned a further 8 million to be manufactured in Britain.
+These were sold on 11 November that year in the first ever Poppy Appeal.

 The poppy has been adopted as a symbol of Remembrance ever since.